-Within Bonnier News in connection with access and deletion requests.
-We offer a joint process for handling access and deletion requests for those who have an on-going or previous subscription on DN, Expressen, HD/Sydsvenskan and other local newspapers and our magazines.
+Within Bonnier News in connection with access and deletion requests etc. We offer a joint process for handling access and deletion requests for those who have an on-going or previous subscription on DN, Expressen, HD/Sydsvenskan and other local newspapers and Bonnier Magazines & Brands and Expressen Lifestyle magazines.
+We also have a central privacy team that handles privacy matters within Bonnier News.
 The joint process is administered by Bonnier News AB.
-For data processing in connection with the joint process, Bonnier News AB is a joint controller together with the company that the access or deletion request concerns.
+If your request/question regards Bonnier News AB, Bonnier News AB is the sole data controller for the processing relating to your request/question.
+If your request/question regards another group company, Bonnier News AB is a joint data controller together with the company that the request/question regards.

 User account for DN and Di.
 DN and Di has a joint user account (“BIP account”), which means that you can use the same login credentials for both accounts.
 When you have created a digital account with DN, you can use the same credentials to create an account with Di, and vice versa.
 If you have a joint account for DN and Di, DN and Di are joint controllers for the processing of your login credentials.
 You can contact both DN and Di to exercise your rights.